karadikid/game-of-war/README.md

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 1. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.

+#Karadi Additions#

+- This is my first game
+- It runs on Javascript, Cascading StyleSheet (CSS) and HTML
+- Most of the functionality can be easily understood from the script.js file